 Batteries Irwin, Parrott, De Russy, the northeast bastion battery, and Battery Anderson/Ruggles are intact, though the seaward earth cover has been removed from some of them.

 Several historic weapons are preserved at the fort.
 The 15-inch Rodman prototype “Lincoln gun” is on the parade ground.
-A 90 mm gun on a dual-purpose coast defense mount remained at Battery Parrott, and two 3-inch M1902 seacoast guns remain at Battery Irwin.
+A 90 mm gun on a dual-purpose coast defense mount remained at Battery Parrott, and two 3-inch M1902 seacoast guns remained at Battery Irwin.
 A 75 mm gun, nicknamed a “French 75” and used by the field artillery in World War I through early World War II, is at the new officers’ club in the northern part of the reservation.

 A Visitors and Education Center was developed in the former Coast Artillery School Library that houses fort history exhibits, public restrooms, a bookstore, and archives.
 It is located at 30 Ingalls Road, next to the former Post Office that houses the offices for the Fort Monroe Authority.